A Idioms

 - to be relaxed and comfortable

-The team felt at ease after the coach talked to them.
+The players felt at ease after the coach talked to them.

 at every turn